The Lazarus Key (sneak peek)

 There was a lot not adding up about this call.
 “Nice of you to call it in.”

 “You’re welcome.
-Now, ordinarily, I’d say we sneak up closer, but it seems more than a might skittish, so I parked myself here to give it time to settle in, but it’s getting fidgety again.
-I think it’s going to move soon now that the sun’s down.
-It’s a predator, so we might be able to encourage it to come at us instead of spooking it away.
+Now, ordinarily, I’d say we sneak up closer to get a clean shot, but it seems more than a might skittish, so I parked myself here to give it time to settle in, but it’s getting fidgety again.
+I think it’s going to move soon.
+It’s a predator, so we might be able to encourage it to come closer instead of spooking it away.
 What d’ya think?
 Draw its attention?”

 “You think, ‘here, kitty, kitty’ will work?”